8 Beautiful Botanical Gardens Right in New York City and on Long Island

 1395 Planting Fields Rd, Oyster Bay, NY

-This National Register property has over 400 acres of lawns, gardens, woodlands and nature walks.
-The on-site greenhouses have extensive collections of hibiscuses, orchids and succulents, and the Camellia Greenhouse is home to the largest collection of camellias in the northeast.
+This National Register property covers over 400 acres of beautiful lawns, gardens, woodlands, and nature walks, making it a perfect spot for nature lovers.
+The greenhouses on-site are packed with amazing collections of hibiscuses, orchids, and succulents, and the Camellia Greenhouse is home to the largest collection of camellias in the Northeast, making it a must-see for flower enthusiasts.

-From April to September, take a guided tour of Coe Hall, the Tudor Revival residence of the Coe family.
+From April to September, you can also take a guided tour of Coe Hall, the charming Tudor Revival home of the Coe family.
+It’s a fascinating look into the past, with its stunning architecture and rich history.

 Old Westbury Gardens